← Back to journal

 What stress does to your body

-Your body holds the evidence
+Your body keeps the score

-This explains something many people experience but cannot articulate: "I used to enjoy training.
-Now it feels like a chore."
-That shift is often not about motivation.
+This explains something many people feel but struggle to name: I used to enjoy training, now it feels like a chore.
+That shift is often not about willpower.
 It is about cortisol.

-Our psychotherapist Dr. Clare explains: "Clients come to me because their training has stalled and they cannot figure out why.
-Often the answer is not in their programme.
-It is in what is happening at work, at home, or in their head at 3am."
+Clients often arrive convinced their programme has stopped working, when the real answer is not in the programme at all.
+It is in what is happening at work, at home, or in their head at 3am.

 What you can do today